 The HAKKA Museum is side by side with the General Ceng Ho Museum.
 Both are located in the back of Chinese Indonesia Cultural Park.
 They are the newest museum in Taman Mini Indonesia Indah.

-Pusat Peragaan Ilmu Pengetahuan & Teknologi (PPIPTEK) or The Science and Technology Demonstration Center in English is a must visit place in TMII, because it introduces science and technology in a fun and entertaining way for the whole family.
+PP-IPTEK [Pusat Peragaan Ilmu Pengetahuan & Teknologi] a.k.a The Science Center is a must visit place in Taman Mini Indonesia Indah, because it introduces science and technology in a fun and entertaining way for the whole family.

 Actually, it is not a museum per se, because there aren't many historical objects here.
 But, there are 300 exhibition tools that can be touched, held, and played with :)